British family doctors criticise change of plan on vaccine boosters | Health

 But in the case of the Pfizer/BioNTech shot that is already being given, the manufacturer said the shot had not been evaluated on dosing schedules different from the recommended 21 days.
 The BMA said scores of doctors had told it that the new approach would distress vulnerable patients and create logistical problems for healthcare staff.

 "The BMA believes these are patients that have already been promised ... that they will receive a second dose of Pfizer vaccination next week; they have given their consent to receive it and, quite rightly, are expecting to have it," the BMA said.
-More than 616,000 people had been given the Pfizer vaccine by Dec.
-20, and the first follow-up injections were given this week, at an interval of 21 days.
+More than 944,000 people had been given the Pfizer vaccine by Dec.
+27, the health ministry said on Thursday.

 The BMA said it would support any doctors who decided to honour existing booster appointments, and urged the government to provide a "scientifically validated justification" for its new approach.
-After the British government's announcement on Wednesday, Pfizer said it had no data to demonstrate that protection after the first dose was sustained after 21 days.
+In a joint statement, the chief medical officers from across the United Kingdom said they recognise that the request to re-schedule appointments will be difficult and will distress patients who were looking forward to being fully immunised.

-A spokeswoman for the National Health Service said the new guidance would "increase the number of vulnerable people protected against COVID over the next three months, potentially saving thousands of lives".
-She said financial and practical help was being provided to help accelerate vaccinations.
+However, "in terms of protecting priority groups, a model where we can vaccinate twice the number of people in the next 2-3 months is obviously much more preferable in public health terms than one where we vaccinate half the number but with only slightly greater protection," they said.

-Also Read: British gvt reluctant to cancel Christmas amid pandemic, says people can decide for themselves
+Also Read: Karnataka govt, British Council partner to strengthen education, research exchange

 - READ MORE ON: